Well, Chipmunks, I finally finished scrubbing dried dog blood off my bathroom walls, so you know what that means…

 So thanks for indulging me, and stay tuned for the usual shenanigans resuming later this week… like, say, another ‘stache glasses giveaway?

-I was 7 years old when I said
+I was 7 years old

 the color green